nicewebworkbest/shopify-product-slider-app/README.md

 Shopify Product slider application.
 It is my first shopify app.

-Please add "<div class="my-product-slider"></div>" to any page you want to show the product slider.
+Please add &lt;div class="my-product-slider"&gt;&lt;/div&gt; to any page you want to show the product slider.